 CHAPTER ONE: General Information

-The handbook includes links to other University policies and procedures, including the Red Book, relevant Board Policies and other guidelines important to those involved in sponsored programs.
-Suggestions for revisions or requests for clarification are welcome at the following address: email@example.com.
+The handbook includes links to University policies and procedures, including the Red Book, relevant Board of Trustees policies and other guidelines important to those involved in sponsored programs.
+Suggestions for revisions or requests for clarification should be submitted to the EVPRI Service Account.

-Sponsored Activities must be cleared through the appropriate unit within the Office of the Executive Vice President for Research to assure appropriate treatment in the University system.
-This policy provides guidelines to assist in determining which agreements fall into this category.
+Sponsored Activities must be cleared through the appropriate unit within the Office of the Executive Vice President for Research and Innovation to assure appropriate treatment in the University financial and administrative systems.
+This handbook provides guidance to assist in determining which agreements fall into this category.

 Sponsored agreements generally include two or more of the following characteristics: